ropapermaker/YouClip/README.md

 - [x] Get The App Basicially Working.
 - [x] Handle The Basic Errors.
+- [ ] Doesn't work on Windows; moviepy returns an error (probably because of my ffmpeg setup).
 - [ ] Make The GUI More Appealing.
 - [ ] Add A Progress Bar Of Some Form.
 - [ ] Make An Installer For Windows As .exe.